AbdenourBouziane/Blog-Application-/README.md

 ---

-# Flutter Profile Page UI
+# Flutter Blog Application UI

-A simple and elegant profile page interface built with Flutter.
+A simple and elegant BLog Application built with Flutter.
 This project showcases fundamental Flutter widgets to create a clean profile layout, featuring a circular avatar, user information, contact details, and action buttons.
 Ideal for beginners and developers looking to understand basic Flutter UI concepts and design a profile page.

 ## 📱 Screenshots